shams-nahid/My-Daily-AWS-Study/docs/Notes/Decoupling Application/01 SQS.md

 - Message can be consumed by `AWS Lambda`, `EC2 Instance`
 - Consumer can pull max `10 messages` at a time
 - After process the message, the consumer has to delete the message, otherwise the message will be appeared in the queue again
-- Can be use to handle extended number of db writ operations
+- Can be use to handle extended number of db write operations

 > We can ignore default message size from `256 KB` to up to `2GB` by making use of `S3` and `SQS Extended library for Java`